 While there may be no validity to the complaint, the risk of potential sanctions far outweighs the cost of hiring an attorney.
 Often an experienced attorney can help achieve a dismissal or greatly reduce sanctions.

-Chart of Administrative Complaint Process Florida
+Chart of the Administrative Complaint Process for Florida

-Chart of Administrative Complaint Process Michigan
+Chart of the Administrative Complaint Process for Michigan